Lepozepo/appcache-prompt/README.md

 You can attach the command to any type of event.

+*NOTES:

-*NOTE: If the user reloads the page manually, the appcache will automatically update to latest
+.If the user reloads the page manually, the appcache will automatically update to latest .DO NOT INSTALL APPCACHE AND APPCACHE PROMPT!

 ================